maXXCZ1/rn_maps_bug_repro_2/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+Only for Android, not ran or tested on iOS at all.

 ## Step 1:
 Clone repo.
 run Yarn/npm install in root directory